RightOn! Overview

 1. Assess how students interact with correct and incorrect answer explanations

-Retesting with the same 56 students, we distributed students into focus groups of 6 students each to get a closer look at their behavior.
+Retested with the same 56 students, but this time, distributed students into focus groups of 6 to get a closer look at their behavior.

-We also updated the math trivia question to reduce repeated-testing bias using the same group of students.
+We also updated the math trivia question to reduce bias since we are using the same group of students.

 Student Feedback